A trend in Australian gardens: Regenerative, native and resilient - Minimalist Gardener

 4. Plant for the long term

 Dig planting holes using a sturdy, well-balanced trowel or gardening knife only as large as necessary for the root ball.
 Maintain soil level consistent with the nursery pot and avoid burying the stem.
 Water in thoroughly to eliminate air pockets and encourage roots to settle.
-If soil structure has been properly rebuilt and organic matter added appropriately, additional fertiliser is rarely necessary, as native species are sensitive to excess nutrients.
+If soil structure has been properly rebuilt and organic matter added appropriately, additional fertiliser is rarely necessary — native species are sensitive to excess nutrients, particularly phosphorus.
+See our guide to natural fertilisers for native gardens for safe approaches.

 5. Maintain but do less